Free Auto Insurance Comparison

 You need insurance not only to avoid fines but also to protect you and those who are in the car with you.

-At the minimum, you will need liability insurance.
+At the minimum, you will need liability auto insurance coverage.
 Liability insurance covers you if you are in an accident and there is bodily injuries or property damage.

 If there is bodily injuries or property damage, it is important to know that Tennessee is an at-fault state.
 This means that whoever is at-fault in an accident is responsible for paying for any property or personal damage.